Jess Margera

 Jesse Margera (born August 28, 1978) is an American musician.
 He is best known as the drummer of the rock band CKY, which he co-founded in 1998.
-Prior to CKY, Margera performed in the band Foreign Objects with former CKY vocalist and guitarist Deron Miller, and he has since worked with Gnarkill, Viking Skull, The Company Band and Fuckface Unstoppable.
+Prior to CKY, Margera performed in the band Foreign Objects with former CKY vocalist and guitarist Deron Miller, and he has since worked with Gnarkill, Viking Skull, The Company Band, Fuckface Unstoppable, and Sovereign Eagle.
 Margera has also appeared in the CKY video series and the Viva La Bam and Jackass television series alongside his brother Bam.